Female medical professional talks to patient on exam table.

 • Recognize the prevalence and patterns of diseases within different populations to better assess and manage health conditions.

-To earn this certificate, you will need to successfully complete a minimum of 20 credits.
+To earn this certificate, you must successfully complete a minimum of 20 credits.
 Additional course work may be required, based on an evaluation of transcripts and prior courses completed.
+Courses are based on the American Association of Colleges of Nursing Essentials and national nurse practitioner competencies.

 Required Courses (20 credits)